pat-lego/document-security/README.md

 1. A valid PKCS12 Keystore (it can be self signed)
 2. The Alias within the PKCS12 file
 3. The PKCS12 Keystore password
-4. The PDF to Sign
+4. The Document to Sign

 To generate a self signed PKCS12 keystore execute the following command: